preseverence/ModernIcons/README.md

 The color pallet is sampled from all the icons used in all the Universal Applications.

+## About This Fork

+The only change a made is automated png preview generation.

 # License

 Coming Soon... something open source that retains the 'Modern Icons' naming, but allows Individual and Commercial use.